QuickBirdEng/SurveyKit/README.md

 )
 ```
 <br><br/>
 With the `MultipleDirectionStepNavigationRule` you can specify the next step, depending on the answer of the step.
-With this you can navigate to any step.
 ```kotlin
 task.setNavigationRule(
     steps[6].id,